 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Sedar LaBarre is a Booz Allen vice president leading the firm’s commercial cyber strategy practice.
-He leads a multidisciplinary team focused on helping companies understand their cyber challenges and risks, set grounded and data backed priorities, and rationalize how they will secure their businesses for growth today and in the future.
+Sedar M.T.
+LaBarre leads Booz Allen’s international cyber practice.
+He helms a multidisciplinary team focused on helping both public and private sector organizations understand their cyber challenges and risks, set grounded and data-backed priorities, and rationalize how they can secure their missions and businesses for growth today and in the future.

-Sedar, with over 20 years of consulting experience, is a recognized international expert in cybersecurity standards and practices, was the chief architect of the firm’s CyberM3 reference maturity model, and has experience with convergent IT, OT, and product security.
+Sedar, with over 20 years of consulting experience, is a recognized international expert in cybersecurity standards and practices.
+He was the chief architect o

-He has worked within all sectors of the U.S. government and with public-sector clients in the United Kingdom, Europe and Middle East.
-He currently works extensively within the private-sector in financial services, retail, telecommunications, consumer products, Oil & Gas, industrial manufacturing, and the automotive industry.
+He has worked within all sectors of the U.S. Government and with public-sector clients in the United Kingdom, Europe, and the Middle East.
+He currently works extensively within national level Government entities and across the private sectors of financial services, retail, telecommunications, consumer products, oil and gas, industrial manufacturing, and the automotive industry.

 Why did you choose Booz Allen?
 I wanted to be a consultant first and foremost, because I saw it as an opportunity to continue to learn and experience new and diverse challenges.
 When I joined Booz Allen, the firm had just hired some very prominent leaders from the intelligence community and was building a significant national security presence that I wanted to be a part of.
 I also liked Booz Allen’s core values and very smart people.

 “We think of cybersecurity as a business problem, something that affects an entire enterprise's practices both internally and externally, not just an IT solution tacked on at the end of development.”